ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 ## Raspberry Pi images

-We're planning on releasing **Ubuntu MATE images for the Raspberry Pi around the time 18.04.1 is released, which should be sometime in July**.
-It takes about a month to get the Raspberry Pi images built and tested and we simply didn't have time to do it in time for the April release of 18.04.
+We're planning on releasing **Ubuntu MATE images for the Raspberry Pi after that 18.10 release is out, in October 2018**.
+It takes usually takes about a month to get the Raspberry Pi images built and tested, but we've encountered some challenges with the 18.04 based images which has delayed their release.
+Hopefully we'll have something in time for Christmas 2018 `:-)`
 # Known Issues

 Here are the known issues.